mortezakowkabi/jcb-persian-documentation/037-Auto-create-SQL-updates-for-Componets-in-JCB.md

 This automation makes JCB even more powerful — capable of **writing your SQL updates for you**.
 It saves time, prevents errors, and ensures your components remain consistent and upgradeable.

-> “Auto SQL generation makes JCB one of the most advanced Joomla development tools — handling database evolution dynamically and intelligently.”
+> "Auto SQL generation makes JCB one of the most advanced Joomla development tools — handling database evolution dynamically and intelligently."